NikoNenov/XamarinEntityFramework/README.md

-# XamarinEntityFramework
-Xamarin.Forms with Entity Framework Core
+# Xamarin using Entity Framework Core